kherin/learn-react-query/README.md

-# learn-react-query
+# Learning react-query

-A repository hosting the code generated while I was learning about react-query
+The title says it all